marikomakhm/ada-project/TrovatelliT.github.io/text.md

 There is no evident correlation even if the spearman coefficient suggests it.
-Most of the points have a very low number of occurrence in the Panama Papers and there are a few outliers.
+Most of the points have a very low number of occurrence in the Panama Papers and there are a few outliers that are distorting the plot.
 Those outliers are again mainly either the fiscal paradise or the country that were involved in setting up this scheme (British Virgin Islands, Luxembourg, Bermuda, etc.).
-As we're plotting the number of occurrences normalized, we would expect such countries to stand out.
+As we're plotting the number of occurrences normalized, we would expect such countries to stand out because they have a small population and a very high involvement in the affair.
 Since we are interested in finding general patterns, we'll remove the outliers to study the correlations for the majority of the countries.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_outlier.html"></iframe>